trush/dynamicfilter/active/dynamicfilterapp/simulation_files/README.txt

 note - some of these files use seaborn.
 Be sure to install seaborn with: sudo pip install seaborn

+note - many of these files break if the input csv ends with a dangling comma, please strip your last commas if you're getting a str->float conversion error

 TAGS:
   #LEGACY         - oldschool, unchanged
   #MULTIPLE       - currently takes in multiple files